-Copeland Borough Council is part of the North West and North Wales Coastal Group and a more detailed explanation of the SMP as well as the SMP2 documents are found on their website.
+Copeland Borough Council is part of the North West and North Wales Coastal Group.
 The group consists of councils and other interested bodies (such as the environment Agency and Natural England) from within an area that stretches from Great Orme's Head to the Scottish Border.
 This stretch of coastline is referred to as Cell 11.
 Cell 11 is further divided into five sections, the Copeland coast is in cells 11c, 11d and 11e.

 Flooding to see if you are at risk of flooding and who manages flood risk in the Copeland area.